aarushseepelly14369-alt/smart-water-irrigation-system/README.md

 The LED turns ON when charging (panel voltage present).

 IoT Monitoring (Optional)
-ESP8266 can publish battery voltage to Blynk, MQTT, or a webpage.
+ESP8266 can publish battery voltage to Blynk.

 Circuit Diagram